-Singapore is among the top 10 nations in Asia with the highest Internet penetration rate at 83.6%.
+Singapore is among the top 10 nations in Asia, with the highest internet penetration rate at 83.6%.
 Considering an Internet penetration rate as high as this, it would simply be cruel if Singaporeans were deprived of Netflix.

 Well, don’t be scared guys, because Netflix works in Singapore with its characteristic fast performance and a decent library of excellent shows.

-But there is a catch (is there ever a case where there isn’t one?).
+But there is a catch (is there ever a case where there isn’t one)?

-The Netflix you are eligible to watch in Singapore isn’t exactly the same as it is for Americans.
+The Netflix you are eligible to watch in Singapore isn’t exactly the same as it is for US.
 There is a big difference between the number of titles available in the two regions with Singapore getting the short end of the stick.

-Why US Netflix Doesn’t Work in Singapore?
+Why American Netflix doesn’t Work in Singapore?

 This has compelled Netflix to develop a different version of their service for each country it is available in.
 There are unfortunately many shows and movies that Netflix can only distribute within the US and/or a small fraction of other countries.